• Menu

 It was impossible to discern one from another amid the hundreds of simultaneous noises being made in any given moment, but slowly and surely, we watched as penguins found their mates, and chicks found their parents.
 As the family units reunited it was filled with more squawks of delight, playing and roughousing with the penguin chicks and feeding time for some.
 Watching all of this activity just a couple feet away was remarkable and was more than we expected when coming to watch.

-Uluru At Sunrise, Day 1 - Yulara, Australia
+Looking Up At Uluru - Yulara, Australia

-Uluru At Sunrise, Day 1 – Yulara, Australia
+Looking Up At Uluru – Yulara, Australia

 The Remarkables At Kangaroo Island - Adelaide, Australia